 Hidradenitis suppurativa (HS) is a disease that results in deep and painful lumps under the skin, often in the armpits or groin.
 They may also be found under the breasts and between the buttocks.

 |Skin, Hair, Hair Follicle|

 |Copyright © Nucleus Medical Media, Inc.|

-- Burning, itching, or painful lumps in the armpits, groin, under the breasts, around the nipples or anus, and other involved areas
+- Burning, itching, or painful lumps in the armpits, groin, under the breasts, or between the buttocks

 - Pus leaking from breaks in the lumps